ISAITB/docs-itb-ta/source/serviceHealth/index.rst

 .. note::
-    **Post installation health check:** Visiting the service health dashboard should be the first action following a new test bed installation, be it `for development <https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBed/>`__ or `for production <https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBedProduction/>`__.
+    **Post installation health check:** Visiting the service health dashboard should be the first action following a new Test Bed installation, be it `for development <https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBed/>`__ or `for production <https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBedProduction/>`__.

 .. _serviceHealth_overview: